squarefk/FastIPC/README.md

             ...
         Timer_Print()

     It will always output average timing for each component.
-It will compute the compile time automatically calculate with the first round running time.
+It will compute the compile time automatically which is calculated with the first round running time.
 2. `Restart functionality`

     Restart is easy to implement with pickle so it is not implemented as a separate file: